iridakos/iridakos.github.io/_posts/2017-12-03-elasticsearch-and-rails-tutorial.markdown

 ### Ruby

 You should have ruby installed on your system.
-I use [RVM](https://rvm.io/) to manage to have multiple ruby versions installed on my system.
+I use [RVM](https://rvm.io/) to manage multiple ruby versions installed on my system.
 If you want to go with that too, you can find instructions for installing the tool in its [homepage](https://rvm.io/) and for installing ruby versions (a.k.a. rubies) the [related documentation page](https://rvm.io/rubies/installing).

 This tutorial is using **Ruby 2.4.2**.
 You can check yours using: `ruby --version` or via RVM with `rvm list`.